macromrit/python_package_macromrit/README.txt

 grab me on github: https://github.com/macromrit

-or feel free to call: +91 9003724367
+or feel free to ring me: +91 9003724367

 ###########################################################################

-thanks for supporting:
+thanks for supporting :):):)

 CREATOR & FOUNDER of amrit library
 C.Amrit Subramanian
 a.k.a
 Macromrit